In the last few years, mobile-based website traffic has increased considerably and it accounts for almost 30% of the web traffic.

 Understand and implement the trends

-Black Friday and holiday shopping trends not just help the offline retailer to score big on sales but it can also help the online retailers.
+Black Friday and holiday shopping trends not just help the offline retailer to score big on sales but can also help the online retailers.

 These optimizations will help you in countering a wide number of visitors’ flow on such days and it will also help in showcasing different time-centric and customer-centric offers on the website.